STEM-Innovation-Lab/Micro-Instrumentation-Circuit-Playground/README.md

 We will set the instrument to let us know when it's in free fall, when the gravity and the falling acceleration cancel each other out.
 Gently toss the unit upwards, or sideways, or simply drop it, and you can see what the orbital path looks like.
 The unit will play a cartoon voice saying "Yikes!
 And away!" and the lights will change from green to blue while the unit is in free fall.

-To run the free fall detection instrument, download the code.py file and the yikes.wav file from here (future link).
-Copy the code to the CIRCUITPY drive, replacing the one that is already there, and copy the .wav file to the CIRCUITPY drive, too.
+To run the light finder instrument, navigate to the "free_fall" directory within this repository and copy the "code.py" file to the CIRCUITPY drive, replacing the one that is already there, and copy the .wav file to the CIRCUITPY drive, too.

 ![Image of Free Fall Detection Code](./images/freefall1.png)

 ### Code breakdown:
-1.	`import time` -- we access a library of code with time functions in it, so we can use time.sleep() in line 17.
+1.	`from adafruit_circuitplayground import cp` -- we access a library of code with CPX hardware functions in it, so we can use the thermometer sensor and the lights.
-2.	`from adafruit_circuitplayground import cp` -- we access a library of code with CPX hardware functions in it, so we can use the thermometer sensor and the lights.
+2.	`import time` -- we access a library of code with time functions in it, so we can use time.sleep() in line 17.
 3.	blank line
 4.	`cpx.pixels.brightness = 0.8` -- set the overall brightness of the lights, from 0.0 to 1.0
 5.	blank line